This article keeps track of and compares the monthly active user metrics of social media companies such as Facebook, Pinterest and Weibo.

 Both Pinterest and Weibo do not separate out their Europe MAUs and instead, lumps them together with the international figures.

-Therefore, I assume that the Europe MAUs figures for Weibo and Pinterest are not significant.
+Therefore, I assume that the European MAUs figures for Weibo and Pinterest are not significant.

-That said, Facebook’s Europe MAUs reached 420 million in fiscal 2021 Q2, a new high for the company.
+That said, Facebook’s Europe MAUs reached 427 million in fiscal 2021 Q4, a new high for the company.

-At 420 million monthly active users, this figure makes up more than half of the entire population of Europe.
+At 427 million monthly active users, Facebook’s European MAU represents more than half of the entire population in this region.

 Asia Pacific MAU